VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Experiments

 \subsection{CVGL Benchmarks and Evaluation Metrics}

 We evaluate the proposed VFM-Loc on three CVGL benchmarks to comprehensively assess its performance and generalizability.
 The standard University-1652 dataset is used to establish baseline and compare against SOTA methods.
 We further employ SUES-200, which introduces complexity through varied UAV flight altitudes, to test robustness under diverse observational conditions.
 To rigorously evaluate real-world generalization, we introduce a new dataset, the Large-Oblique UAV-Satellite Cross-View (LO-UCV) dataset.
 This dataset features greater scene diversity and significant oblique viewing angles, presenting a more challenging and practical testing scenario.
-Detailed specifications of all datasets are provided in Table \ref{Table.Datasets}.
+Detailed specifications of all datasets are provided in Table \ref{tab:datasets}.

 We specifically developed the LO-UCV dataset to overcome the common issues of scene monotony and limited viewpoint variation in existing CVGL datasets.
-Utilizing a fixed-wing UAV flying at 500 meters with an oblique shooting angle exceeding 45°, the dataset captures 3,407 high-resolution (3840×2160) images.
+Utilizing a DJI Mini4 Pro UAV flying at a fixed altitude of 500 meters over Zhengzhou with an oblique shooting angle exceeding 45°, the dataset captures 3,407 high-resolution (3840×2160) images.
 These images encompass a wide range of RS scene types, including roads, villages, urban areas, farmland, rivers, and parks, across distinct geographic locations, ensuring both diversity and representativeness.
-Corresponding high-quality satellite images were obtained from the Google Satellite platform based on the UAV's GPS coordinates.
-The LO-UCV dataset is split into training and test sets in a 7:3 ratio, with strict separation to prevent any scene overlap.
+Corresponding high-quality satellite images were obtained from the Google Earth platform based on the UAV’s GPS coordinates, and manual verification ensured precise geo-referencing while eliminating redundant frames.
+The dataset is split into training and test sets with strict separation to prevent any scene overlap: the training set comprises 42 satellite images paired with 2,235 drone images, and the test set comprises 22 satellite images paired with 1,172 drone images.
 Figure \ref{fig:dataset_examples} illustrates typical challenging scenarios from the LO-UCV dataset, showcasing its rich viewpoint variations and complex scene content.
-This dataset provides a robust test data for evaluating the generalization capability and practical applicability of CVGL algorithms.
+This dataset provides a robust test benchmark for evaluating the generalization capability and practical applicability of CVGL algorithms.

 Following the standard CVGL evaluation protocol \cite{Deuser2023Sample4GeoHN}, we employ Recall@1 and Average Precision (AP) as our primary metrics.
 Recall@1 reports the rate at which the true match is retrieved as the top result, reflecting localization precision under the strictest condition.
 AP, defined as the area under the precision-recall curve, evaluates the overall retrieval quality across all recall levels, offering a more comprehensive and threshold-robust assessment.